IsmaCortGtz/Disaster-Way/README.md

 7. `bulletsControllCooldown.y`: The max of time before other bullet will be shotted in the same spot.
 8. `gameTimeTrialDuration`: The duration of the game if the game mode type is Time Trial.
 (Even if you are using Last Standig gamemode, this number needs to be up to 0)
 9. `specialTimesUses`: _`int`_.
 The number of times that players can use them special ability.
+10. `usingDemonBullets`: _`int`_.
+1 or 0, it determines if the gameplay will have demon bullets or not.
+11. `demonBulletsFrec`: _`int`_.
+The frequency at which each bullet point fires demon bullets.
+If is 0 the whole bullets will be demon ones.

 ***DISCLAIMER:*** The game doesn't have any system to limit the max value of any var, use it by your own responsibility.